rmsk2/F256_Mandelbrot/README.md

 ![](/mandelbrot.png?raw=true "Example picture at iteration depth 80")

+Some additional info about the screenshot.
+The pink square in the upper left corner is the cursor, which is not part of the picture.
+Additionally the program unfortunately does not run in the emulator.
+In order to create the screenshot I loaded the precalculated image data in the emulator's RAM beginning at address $10000 and issued the command `bitmap on`.
+After that I took a screenshot of the emulator's window.

 # Additional info

 At the moment you can not change the section of the Mandelbrot set that is visualized.
 This may be added in the future.
 The